dariuszkorolczukcom/dariuszkorolczuk.co.uk/README.md

 it's best to run it on json-server

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was created with [Create React App](https://github.com/facebookincubator/create-react-app).